Vitest

 Configuration

-• Configuration of Vitest is unified with Vite and it is made in the vite.config.js file's test property.
+Configuration of Vitest is unified with Vite and it is made in the vite.config.ts file's test property.
+The defineConfig is now imported from vitest/config.
+It's similar to Vite's defineConfig but specifically for Vitest and it contains test property:

 import react from "@vitejs/plugin-react";